Official name: Montenegro (Crna Gora)

 |How much is it?||

 Montenegro has a Mediterranean climate on the coast, with alpine conditions in the mountains.
-The average summer coastal temperature is 27°C (81°F), and this is peak season (Jul-Aug), when the majority of visitors come here.
-Those who can’t bear the summer heat would do well to head inland for the mountains, where summer night time temperatures drop as low as 12°C (54°F).
+The average summer coastal temperature is 27°C (81°F) during peak season (Jul-Aug) when the majority of visitors come here.
+Those who can’t bear the summer heat would do well to head inland for the mountains, where summer nighttime temperatures drop as low as 12°C (54°F).

-In shoulder season (May-Jun and Sep-Oct) you can expect sunny days on the shores of the Adriatic – the sea is warm enough to swim, but without the crowds, and average daytime temperatures are 20°C (69°F).
+In shoulder season (May-Jun and Sep-Oct) you can expect sunny days on the shores of the Adriatic – the sea is warm enough to swim, but has few crowds, and average daytime temperatures are 20°C (69°F).
 This is the ideal time for outdoor activities such as hiking and cycling, though bear in mind that there will be sporadic rain in the mountains.